epif4nio/a2000atx/tutorial_en.md

 ![Connector](images/connector.jpg)

 After stripping all the wires from the connector, it's time to connect the ATX adapter.
-For that I used the table available in Ian Steadman's website ([ver aqui](http://www.ianstedman.co.uk/Amiga/amiga_hacks/Amiga_PSU/amiga_psu.html#wiringa1500)), which I have simplified like this:
+For that I used the table available in Ian Steadman's website ([here](http://www.ianstedman.co.uk/Amiga/amiga_hacks/Amiga_PSU/amiga_psu.html#wiringa1500)), which I have simplified like this:

 | Amiga pin # | Description |